seemaacharya/netflix_sql_project/README.md

 ## Q4.
 Count the number of Movies vs TV Shows
 --A4.
 There are 6131 total_content in Movie type and 2676 total_content in TV Show.

+## Objective: Determine the distribution of content types on Netflix.

 SELECT type,
 COUNT(*) as total_content